KallynGowdy/DeclareServer/docs/routing.md

 ## Core

 The core routing library allows you to define routes just like you would in most any other library, but it also gives you much more control and configuration than you would normally get.

+Let's start with the basics:

+What is a route?

+A route is an object that defines a _path_ and it's corresponding _target_.
+Often, routes are used to trigger specific code to run when a certain URL is requested.

+How do you define a route with Servant?

+Routes in Servant are defined using implementations of the `IServantRouteBuilder` interface.
+Often, you will create a route using a static URL and bind it to a specific service.